ros2/ros2_documentation/source/Tutorials/Intermediate/Supplementing-Custom-Rosdep-Keys.rst

 Extending ``rosdep`` with a custom sources file
 -----------------------------------------------

-..
-This sheds light on what we need to do to get ``rosdep`` to understand new keys: add a new custom sources file!

 The above hopefully makes it clear what needs to be done to get ``rosdep`` to understand new keys: add a new custom sources file!